 Table of Contents

 With the UK corporation tax rate now at 25% for companies with annual profits over £250,000, and a small profits rate of 19% for those earning up to £50,000, business owners are under increasing pressure to manage their tax affairs efficiently.
 Marginal relief applies for profits between £50,001 and £250,000, providing a sliding scale between the two rates.
-The good news: there are numerous HMRC-approved strategies to reduce your corporation tax bill legally, maximise post-tax profit, and improve your business liquidity.
+The good news: there are numerous HMRC-approved strategies on how to reduce corporation tax bill legally, maximise post-tax profit, and improve your business liquidity.

-What is Corporation Tax and How Much you Have to Pay?
+What is Corporation Tax and How Much You Have to Pay?

 Corporation tax is a direct tax on the taxable profits of UK limited companies, foreign companies with a UK branch, and certain unincorporated associations.
 Taxable profits include trading income, investment returns, and chargeable gains from the sale of business assets.
 All profits are taxable-there’s no tax-free allowance for companies.